 The tepee can be reserved for a family night under the stars.

 FISHING We offer fly fishing and spinner rod fishing to our guests.
-Fly fishing instruction is offered throughout the week.
+Fly fishing instruction is offered throughout the week, typically Tuesdays, Thursdays and Saturdays.
 You can fish on our stocked trout pond and section on the Gros Ventre River that runs through the property, or any of the tributaries to the Gros Ventre.
 If fishing off the ranch, a fishing license is required and costs $14 per day (this permit can be purchased at the ranch through the Wyoming Game and Fish website).
 Children under 14 years of age don’t require a license, if fishing with a licensed adult.
-Instruction can be arranged.
+Instruction can be arranged; this isn’t a guiding service.
 This is a non-guided activity.
 We can provide anglers with spinner rods, fly rods, and float rafts or float tubes; flies and lures are for sale on the ranch.
 We don’t offer guided fishing trips, only instruction for fishing our area and casting/fly tying lessons.

 MOUNTAIN BIKES Adult mountain bikes and helmets are available for guest use at no additional charge.
 Guests are also welcome to bring their own bikes to the ranch.
 Trails vary in difficulty, length, and condition.
 These trails are multi-use trails, and horses always have the right of way if encountered on the trail.
 Riding down from Gunsight pass is a great option as well.
 This is a non-guided activity.

 TUBING THE RIVER Inner tubes are available for guests to float sections of the Gros Ventre river.
 This is best from mid-July to mid-August.
 This activity is non-guided and at your own risk.
 We recommend that you wear a lifejacket and sandals that strap onto your feet.